Derderderr/auto-invoice/README.md

       a.
 Email Address - where the invoice email will be sent to

       b.
-At least 1 item
+At least 1 active item

     3. Publish the form, and in the Responce tab above, select Link To Sheets -> create a new Google Sheet Response